The Woman in Black (Hill novel)

-The Woman in Black is a 1983 gothic horror novel by English writer Susan Hill, about a mysterious spectre that haunts a small English town.
-A television film based on it, also called The Woman in Black, was produced in 1989, with a screenplay by Nigel Kneale.
-In 2012, another film adaption was released starring Daniel Radcliffe.
+The Woman in Black is a 1983 gothic horror novel by English writer Susan Hill about a mysterious spectre that haunts a small English town.
+A television film adaptation with a screenplay by Nigel Kneale, was produced in 1989.
+In 2012, another film adaptation was released starring Daniel Radcliffe.

 The book has also been adapted into a stage play by Stephen Mallatratt.
 The original London production ran 13,232 performances and is the second longest-running play in the history of the West End, after The Mousetrap.

 Hill has acknowledged that the story was inspired by Henry James's novella The Turn Of The Screw, in particular the following description of the drowned governess:

 "...a figure of quite as unmistakable horror and evil: a woman in black, pale and dreadful — with such an air also, and such a face! — on the other side of the lake."

-Plot
+Plot summary

-The novel is narrated by Arthur Kipps, who formerly worked for Mr. Bentley.
-One Christmas Eve he is at home with his second wife Esmé and four stepchildren who are sharing ghost stories.
-When he is asked to tell a story, he becomes irritated, leaves the room and decides to write the following horrific experiences from his past in the hope that doing so will exorcise them from his memory.
+During Christmas, solicitor Arthur Kipps' stepchildren from his second marriage ask him to tell a ghost story.
+Arthur is agitated by the question, but decides to write his recollections of a case from his youth in the hope that doing so will exorcise them from his memory.

-Many years earlier, whilst still a junior solicitor for Bentley, Kipps is summoned to Crythin Gifford, a small market town on the northeast coast of England, to attend the funeral of Mrs. Alice Drablow and settle her estate.
+Years earlier, while a junior solicitor, Kipps is summoned to Crythin Gifford, a small market town on the northeast coast of England, to attend the funeral of Mrs. Alice Drablow and settle her estate.
 He is reluctant to leave his fiancée, Stella, but eager to get away from the dreary London fog.
 The late Mrs. Drablow was an elderly, reclusive widow who lived alone in the desolate and secluded Eel Marsh House.
-On his train ride there, he meets Samuel Daily, a wealthy landowner.
+On the train ride there, he meets Samuel Daily, a wealthy landowner.

-At the funeral, Kipps sees a woman dressed in black and with a pale face and dark eyes, whom a group of children are silently watching.
+At the funeral, Kipps sees a woman with a pale face and dark eyes dressed in black.
+He observes a group of children silently watching the woman.

-When a local coachman takes Kipps to the house, he learns that it is on Nine Lives Causeway.
-At high tide, it is completely cut off from the mainland, surrounded only by marshes and sea frets.
+When a local coachman takes Kipps to the Eel Marsh House, he learns that it is a tidal island joined to the mainland by Nine Lives Causeway.
+At high tide the causeway is submerged; the house is surrounded by marshes and sea frets.

-Over the next several days, as Kipps sorts through Mrs. Drablow's papers at Eel Marsh House, he endures an increasingly terrifying sequence of unexplained noises, chilling events and appearances by the Woman in Black.
+As Kipps sorts through Mrs. Drablow's papers at Eel Marsh House, he endures an increasingly terrifying sequence of unexplained noises, chilling events and appearances by the Woman in Black.
 In one of these instances, he hears the sound of a horse and carriage in distress, followed by the screams of a young child and his maid, coming from the direction of the marshes.